tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 ### There is no "market demand" for taking care of our most marginalized communities

+???

+We care for phopel in our physical life What does it look like int he digital life

 ---

 ## Our tech needs more humane relationships